-What information does your practice offer youth/young adults in the practice about an adult approach to care?
+What information does your practice offer to young adults about an adult approach to care?

-- What should be included in an information sheet or discussion to remind youth/young adults about changes in health care at age 18 and what an adult approach to care means for their involvement in their health and health care (for example, changes in privacy and consent)? - What does your practice offer to assist youth/young adults and parents/caregivers to consider if there is a need for supported decision-making and how to begin the legal process, if needed?
-For more information about resources, see the National Resource Center for Supported Decision-Making and The Arc. - Does your practice have information for parents/caregivers to remind them that in an adult approach to care they no longer have legal access to their youth/young adult's electronic medical records on the practice's portal, unless there is legal documentation allowing this?
+- What should be included in an information sheet or discussion to remind young adults about changes in health care at age 18 and what an adult approach to care means for their involvement in their health and health care (for example, reviewing the changes in privacy and consent)? - What does your practice offer to assist young adults and parents/caregivers to consider if there is a need for supported decision-making and how to begin the legal process, if needed?
+For more information about resources, see the National Resource Center for Supported Decision-Making and The Arc. - Does your practice have information for parents/caregivers to remind them that in an adult approach to care they no longer have legal access to their young adult's electronic medical records on the practice's portal, unless there is legal documentation allowing access?